ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1994/19940824_19280908_Artifacts_discovery.md

 historical or geological record.
 ```

-Maybe the military isn't interested in history, but rather in the material?
+Maybe the Air Force isn't interested in history, but rather in the material?

 ```
 Initial Analysis